Last Updated on: 11th July 2024, 11:36 am

 1. Cavity prevention

-Besides the fact that the sugar in sugar-free gums is non-cariogenic, chewing gum in itself can reduce cavity risk.
+Besides the fact that the sugar in sugar-free gums is non-cariogenic, chewing gum can reduce cavity risk.
 When you chew gum, your mouth produces more saliva.
 Saliva neutralizes the acids in your mouth that are responsible for cavities and erosion, as well as washes away food particles.

 2. Strengthening enamel